cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 can be abused or exploited for malicious purposes.
 The Dual EC random number backdoor and Debian bugs are relevant examples of this problem.
 An initial entropy source that seeds a CSPRNG might be weak or broken as well, which can also lead to critical and systemic security problems.

 This document describes a way for security protocol participants to augment their CSPRNGs using long-term private keys.
 This improves randomness from broken or otherwise subverted CSPRNGs.
+This document is a product of the Crypto Forum Research Group (CFRG).

 --- middle